BabielGmbH/grunt-sftp-deploy/README.md

+# About this fork

+This fork renames the grunt task from `sftp-deploy` to `sftp_deploy`, making it easier to handle problems with load-grunt-configs.

 # grunt-sftp-deploy

 This is a [grunt](https://github.com/gruntjs/grunt) task for code deployment over the _sftp_ protocol.
 It is mostly a copy of [grunt-ftp-deploy](https://github.com/zonak/grunt-ftp-deploy), but uses [ssh2](https://github.com/mscdex/ssh2) to provide sftp access instead of [jsftp](https://github.com/sergi/jsftp).
 And when I say "mostly a copy," I mean I stole it all and added sftp.
 Including most of this readme.